jeffmcclure/lot/README.md

 * New haggling/appraise system for all stores (makes use of Appraise skill and Charisma bonus modifier)
 * Some chests must now be picked open, and may not be bashed open (makes use of Lockpick skill)
 * Reduce difficulty of some Persuade communications to make persuasion possible
+* Tome of Identify drops rarely and very expensive to purchase

 ## Roadmap / Future Enhancements